Finiteness theorems for commuting and semiconjugate rational functions

-Notice that Theorem \ref{main1} bounds both the number of conjugacy classes of rational functions $A$ such that $A\leq B$, and, up to the second transformation in \eqref{ebs}, the number of rational functions $X$ such that \eqref{1} holds for a fixed rational function $A$.
-In particular, Theorem \ref{main1} implies that for any non-special $B$ the equivalence class containing $B$ is a union of at most a finite number of conjugacy classes.
+Notice that Theorem \ref{main1} bounds both the number of conjugacy classes of rational functions $A$ such that \eqref{i1} holds for some $X$, and, up to the second transformation in \eqref{ebs}, the number of rational functions $X$ such that \eqref {i1} holds for a fixed rational function $A$.
+In particular, for equation \eqref{comm} considered as a particular case of equation \eqref {i1} Theo\-rem \ref{main1} implies the following result.